On Recoding Ordered Treatments as Binary Indicators: Empirical application: The effects of health insurance

 Utilization follows a similar pattern.
-Individuals induced to remain on Medicaid for the longest also have the highest levels of utilization.
+Individuals induced to remain on Medicaid for the longest also have the highest levels of treated utilization.
 Thus the sickest compliers are also the most expensive.
 Utilization results also suggest that increases in utilization due to Medicaid are not due to one-shot ``pent-up" demand, since utilization is increasing in duration on Medicaid.
-As with health outcomes, the data are consistent with positive treatment effects on utilization for each complier group.
-It is possible, however, that the 7-12 month group decreased utilization.
+As with health outcomes, the data are consistent with a range of treatment effects on utilization for each complier group.

 Taken together, the results show the power of EMCO in a setting where it is institutionally plausible.
 Not only do the simple 2SLS regressions presented in \cite{finkelstein2012} have a coherent causal interpretation, but identification of complier means reveal important insights into selection patterns.